Go-To-Market

 Next step: If you want to validate whether your current outbound setup matches your real SOM, start by auditing your ICP, account universe, and pricing assumptions before adding volume.

-FAQ: What questions do teams ask about TAM?
+FAQs: What questions do teams ask about TAM?

-What is total addressable market?
+What is total addressable market (TAM)?

 How do you calculate total addressable market?